freebasic/fbfrog/readme.txt

   To recreate the xpms.bas module, compile and run embed-xpms.bas.

-Source module overview:

-  emit.bas           Function to write out the current token buffer into a file

-  fbfrog.bas         Main module: Command line handling, header file list,
-                     parsing/translation driver

-  hash.bas           Generic hash table (no deletions)

-  lex.bas            C lexer, exports only a function to insert a file at a
-                     specific position in the token buffer

-  list.bas           Generic linked list

-  parser.bas         Toplevel parsing/translator functions (main loops),
-                     parsing helper functions, post-translation fixup passes,
-                     #define/#include parsing/merging

-  parser-struct.bas  Compound block parsing (enum/struct/union blocks,
-                     and the special case extern block)

-  parser-decl.bas    All sorts of declaration parsing: variables, fields,
-                     enum constants, procedures, parameters, typedefs,
-                     everything with procedure pointers too

-  pathmagic.bas      Path/file name handling functions, directory tree search

-  tk.bas             Token buffer (implemented as a gap buffer),
-                     accessor functions

-  gui/embed-xpms.bas    Program for regenerating xpms.bas from the *.xpm files
-                        in the same directory

-  gui/gtk.bas        GTK+ version of the GUI

-  gui/gui.bas        GUI main module (the GUI is a separate program)
-                     fbfrog launching code, some event logic

-  gui/win32.bas      Win32 version of the GUI

-  gui/resources.rc   Win32 resource script, compile it in to embed the icon
-                     and the xp.manifest into the program

-  gui/xpms.bas       Embedded .xpm icons for the GTK+ GUI

 To do:

 - BOL checks use -1 instead skipRev(), so won't work if there is a TK_SPACE etc.